Gluten Free Loaded Baked Potato Soup in the Crock-Pot

 - When it came time to serve the soup, I created a “soup bar” with chopped green onions, freshly cooked, chopped bacon, cheddar cheese, and sour cream.

-- I served my soup with Betty Crocker’s Gluten Free Bisquick Biscuits (recipe on the back of the box).
+- I served my soup with Betty Crocker’s Gluten Free Bisquick Biscuits (Amazon link).
 After arranging them on the cookie sheet, I topped them with a little cheddar and garlic powder.
-They turned out delicious and were perfect with the soup.
+They turned out even more delicious than usual and were perfect with the soup.

-- If eating gluten free isn’t a concern, feel free to use any brand of Cream of Mushroom soup.
+- If eating gluten free isn’t a concern, feel free to use any brand of Cream of Mushroom soup or the rational Bisquick mix.